 The app is a decent alternative to the traditional remote and you can use it whenever you can’t find your remote or are too lazy to get up and fetch it.

 If you packed your Shield TV, Mi Stick, Mi Box for a vacation, and forgot the remote back home, there’s still an option.
-As I mentioned earlier that your Android TV box automatically powers on and connects to your home Wi-Fi, we can use it to our advantage.
+As I mentioned earlier, you can use the Android TV remote app to control your Android TV, as long as both are on the same WiFi network.
+But assuming you have brought your Android TV box outside the home, it’ll automatically power on and connects to your home Wi-Fi.
+And since you don’t have the original remote, you can’t change the WiFi network.

-So the trick here is to create a WiFi hotspot with the same SSID and password as the old network.
+To fix this, you can create a WiFi hotspot with the same SSID and password as the old network.
 That will trick the Android TV into believing that it’s the old network and it will connect automatically.
-You can then use the app to change the Wi-Fi.
+Once connected, you can use the Android TV app for Android and iPhone, to change the Wi-Fi.

 For the purpose of the demonstration, I’d use two Android smartphones, one to control the tv and another to create a Wi-Fi hotspot.
 The Wi-Fi name and password are both case-sensitive, make sure you enter the correct details.
 Go to the Settings app on your phone> find Mobile Hotspot and Tethering> tap hotspot credentials.